MarcusMathiassen/Thi_Language/README.md

 # How to compile
 Just run the build script in the root folder.
 There are no dependencies.
-Not yet tested on Windows but should compile file on latest macOS
+Not yet tested on Windows but should compile file on latest macOS.

-# Basic example
+## Program:
         extern puts (u8*)  s32
         main()
             defer